midhunshyam/Advanced-Statistical-Methods/README.md

 ## File Descriptions

+**MATH7002_22058122.pdf** ← The main report containing the mathematical equations for the statistical models

+- A polished 40‑page PDF report derived from the .Rmd.
+Includes table of contents, inline code output, figures (boxplots, density plots, maps), and narrative interpretation.

 **22058122.Rmd**

 - The fully annotated R Markdown source.
 This Contains code chunks for data import, EDA, statistical testing, modeling, plotting, and mapping.Organised into numbered “Task” sections, each with clear hypotheses, methodology, results, and conclusions.

-**MATH7002_22058122.pdf**
-- A polished 40‑page PDF report derived from the .Rmd.
-Includes table of contents, inline code output, figures (boxplots, density plots, maps), and narrative interpretation.

 ## Key Findings